 Learn to stretch a dollar

 Jackson also stretches her dollar by utilizing discounts on gift cards and cashing in rewards points.
 Her local grocery store occasionally runs sales for 10% off gift cards.
 She’ll buy several Carnival gift cards for upcoming cruises.
-(Don’t forget that you can use this strategy to purchase discounted Restaurant.com certificates through NEA Click & Save.)
+(Don’t forget that you can use this strategy to purchase discounted Restaurant.com certificates, which you often can find through NEA Discount Marketplace.)
 She also utilizes rewards points for gas stations and often pockets $50 in rewards “just for using their brand of gas or buying their fountain drinks,” she says.